 2. CFDs Available: Currency pairs are the most popular CFDs.
 However, your MetaTrader 5 broker should offer beyond them.
 Indices, commodities, shares, and precious metals are all important too.
 The number of these CFDs should not be too limited so you can have a variety of choices to trade.

 You should pay attention to account types as well.
 With Admiral Markets, for example, though all accounts are on MT5, all CFDs are not on all accounts.
-This is why it is important to check your broker’s range of instruments.
+This is why it is essential to check your broker’s range of instruments.
 Let us show you how to go about it.
 Admiral Markets will be our example broker.
 Let’s go.

 Obviously, the place to go is the broker’s website.
 From the homepage, you can find the range of CFDs.
 The image below is Admiral Markets’ homepage.